Graphic design books that help you improve

 Whether you’re a design veteran, a young gun, a side hustler, or someone contemplating a career change, improving your designer’s mind is the way you’re going to rise above the rest and become the best graphic designer you can be.

-Realise your design potential through reading
+Realise your graphic design potential through reading a book

 For reasons we’ll look into in a while, reading is one of the most effective ways to do this.
 It actually helps you become a more creative, insightful, and critical graphic designer and helps you realise your potential in a wickedly competitive industry.